 Prov 701: Preparing for Careers in the Academy is a selective year-long cohort program designed to help PhD students and terminal degree MFA students (e.g. Visual Arts) prepare for their future careers in the Academy, the academic job market, and to strengthen their instructional effectiveness.

-The application period for the 2020-2021 cohort is now open.
-To apply to join the 2020-2021 cohort, please review the application information below and submit your application via this online form by Friday, May 1, 2020.
-Advisors can complete their portion via this online form online form.
+The application period for the 2021-2022 cohort is now open.
+To apply to join the 2020-2021 cohort, please review the application information below and submit your application via this online form by May 1, 2021.
+Advisors can complete their portion via this online form online form (link coming soon).

 Show All | Hide All